Calvet Wines - What are they?

 Initially known purely for its traditional clarets, the Calvet brand, under new ownership, has expanded its portfolio across a number of French regions, and has focussed on a more modern approach, and move towards labelling using varietal names.
+This is something that the French have been slow to take up until more recently - They are certainly pioneers in modern wines.

 History of Calvet Wine